Wellington–Manawatu line

-The Wellington and Manawatu line (an unofficial name) is a section of New Zealand's North Island Main Trunk Railway between Wellington and Palmerston North.
-Originally a government project, the line (initially known as the West Coast railway) was constructed by the private Wellington and Manawatu Railway Company and bought by the government in December 1908.
+The Wellington and Manawatu line is a section of New Zealand's North Island Main Trunk (NIMT) between Wellington and Palmerston North.
+Originally a government project, the line (initially known as the West Coast railway) was constructed by the private Wellington and Manawatu Railway Company between Thorndon in Wellington and Longburn near Palmerston North, and bought by the government in December 1908.
+Today, the line is a part of the NIMT, and Kāpiti Line commuter services and the Wellington-Palmerston North Capital Connection services use the line, as well as KiwiRail long-haul freight services.

+History

 Proposals

 Proposals for a railway line on the west coast of the North Island predated proposals for a railway line from Wellington to the Wairarapa, but land-owning interests in the Wairarapa saw that the latter line was given higher priority.
 Proposals for a line along the west coast did not resurface until 1878, following the completion of the Palmerston North - Foxton Line in 1876.
 Proposals were based on the line from the Hutt Valley.
-The Public Works Department conducted a number of surveys a concluded there were three possible routes:
+The Public Works Department conducted a number of surveys and concluded there were three possible routes: